 - Brussels Sprouts, Bacon, and Goat Cheese Pizza

 - Sweet Corn, Pesto, and Goat Cheese Pizza

 For the Pesto:

 - ¼ cup Toasted Pine Nuts (I often substitute pecans)

-- 3 tablespoon Extra Virgin Olive Oil, plus more if needed
+- 3 Tablespoons Extra Virgin Olive Oil, plus more if needed

 For the Pizza:

 - 2 Zucchini, sliced